keysome/keysome/site/content/_index.md

         - You choose the winner
       plan: Budget
       price: '99'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Serious about naming your startup?'
       items:
         - $100 prize for the winner
         - Usually 800+ names